 - MSc Communication, Behaviour and Credibility Analysis

-You do not need to specifically apply for a scholarship, instead, we will consider all applications for Masters Programmes that we have received by 27th May 2016.
-If you are successful in being awarded a Masters Scholarship, we hope to notify you in mid-July 2016.
+If you are successful in being awarded a Masters Scholarship for 2016, we hope to notify you in mid-July 2016.

 The Faculty offers a wide range of programmes at diploma, undergraduate and postgraduate levels in humanities, languages and social science, attracting more than 5,000 students from a diverse range of backgrounds.
 The Faculty’s postgraduate community is large and still growing; students are registered for the degrees of PhD, MPhil or MA/MSc.
 In addition, the Faculty is the location for a number of specialist research centres and there are a range of Faculty-wide, departmental-based and cross-University seminars held to promote discussion and disseminate research findings.
 Students are invited to participate in research seminars and attend performances, readings and events.